Pahoeh0e/SOC_Home_Lab/Troubleshooting/Network.md

        Home LAN                    Libvirt NAT                     No internet
 ```

 pfSense gets its WAN IP from libvirt's internal DHCP server, not from your home router.
-Your laptop is on a completely different subnet with no route to `192.168.122.0/24`.
+My PC is on a completely different subnet with no route to `192.168.122.0/24`.

 ## Diagnosis